SleepyheadLLL/SleepyheadLLL.github.io/_pages/about.md

 [//]: # (Conference Reviewer)

 # 🎸Hobbies
-- Guitar, I am an amateur guitarist with over 10 years of experience playing folk guitar.
+- Guitar, I am an amateur guitarist with over 10 years of experience playing acoustic guitar.

 Last updated on: 2025.07